shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/README.md

                             'resnet18' or 'resnet50'
 --bs                    -- batch size
 --color_s               -- color augmentation strength
---data                  -- dataset to run on
---epochs                -- number of epochs to train for --eval                  -- the kind of evaluation to do. 'val' validates on the
+--data                  -- dataset to run on, one of 'cifar10' or 'miniImagenet' --epochs                -- number of epochs to train for --eval                  -- the kind of evaluation to do. 'val' validates on the
                             validation set, 'cv' does cross-validation on the